 The Antidepressants That Can Give You Energy

-Antidepressants can play an important role in addressing all of these issues, but their effects on energy levels may vary depending on what antidepressant is chosen.
+Antidepressants can play an important role in the treatment of these issues, but their effects on alertness and perceived energy levels may vary depending on what antidepressant is chosen.

 How Depression Affects Energy Levels

-Antidepressants are prescribed to alleviate the symptoms of depression and help individuals regain their quality of life.
-However, not all antidepressants have the same effect on perceived energy levels.
+Antidepressants are prescribed to alleviate the symptoms of depression and help patients regain their quality of life, but not all antidepressants have the same effect on perceived energy levels.

 What Antidepressants Give You Energy?